adonisjs/v5-docs/content/guides/digging-deeper/ace.md

+---
+summary: Introduction to the ace command line.
+Ace is an embedded CLI framework and allows you to create project-specific commands.
+---

 Ace is a command-line framework embedded into the core of AdonisJS.
 Commands like `node ace serve` or `node ace make:controller` is powered by the ace CLI.

 Ace also allows you to create custom commands by storing them locally within your project codebase.